nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

     } else {
       msg = e;
     }
-    Log(input, {
-        'level': "warn",
-         'message': "An error was catched during execution of the script: " + msg });
+    Console.error("An error was catched during execution of the script: " + msg);c
   }
 }
 ```